University Research Action: EIBURS Selection Committee Results 2008

-The EIB-Universities Committee decided, on 6 June 2007, to award the EIBURS on the line of research "Quantitative Analysis and Analytical Method to Price Securitisation Deals" to the Technical University of Eindhoven.
-The programme of activities envisaged by this EIBURS will be published on this website once the contract with the University has been signed.
+The EIB-Universities Committee decided, on 22 October 2008, to award the EIBURS on the line of research "Financing Young Innovative Firms in Europe" to the Tilburg University and on the line of research "Infrastructure Funds" to the Technischen Universität München.
+The programme of activities envisaged by the 2 EIBURS will be published on this website once the contract with the Universities has been signed.

 All applicants have been directly informed of these results.

 The next round of EIBURS is expected to be launched early next year.
 The themes to be proposed will be announced with the launch.